MarcoKaniecki/Machine-Learning-Real-Estate-Appraisal/README.md

+# Deep-Learning-Real-Estate-Appraisal
+The project aims to build a solution for real estate appraisal by utilizing Deep Learning.

-# Object Recognition using Microsoft Azure Computer Vision
+# Backend - Object Recognition using Microsoft Azure Computer Vision
 Extracts features from images to be used in appraisal

 ## Setup